 We all know what “the other side” is doing and we call them the same thing BUT, and here’s the kicker – we don’t have the same definition and ultimately whilst Marketing may care deeply about the handover of a “lead” (one contact) Sales are much more interested in the opportunity – which includes the buying unit, the solution interest, budget allocation and readiness to buy.

 Yes, we all have similar targets and measure on our qualified leads and we do a brilliant job of attracting, creating and converting them.
 But ultimately, there is often still a miss-alignment of what’s provided to Sales teams and Business Objectives Demand (unit waterfall) even with SLA’s deployed.

 As we become more intelligent on intent mapping, lead nurturing and accelerating reach to key targets, it’s about time that we step back and take a hard look at the alignment between Sales and Marketing and challenge the reliance we may have developed on MQL’s.

 By realigning definitions around what we want to provide (high-quality MQLs) and what our businesses really need (high-quality opportunities), it’s time that both Sales and Marketing refuse to accept the 1% and decide to do something about decreasing that 99% – together.

-Check out our Sales Funnel for Marketers if you’re interested in learning more or take a look at What a CMO needs to know about the Demand Unit Waterfall.
+If you’re interested in learning more take a look at What a CMO needs to know about the Demand Unit Waterfall.

 Other blogs that may interest you